Exene9/Analyzer/README.md

 -Tokenize text files based on predefined rules\
 -Writes and reads text files\
 -No command line required\
-# How to use
--Program reads and writes to predefined files that can be found in the code and utilities folder\
--Write the desire string or code in "input_code.txt"\
--Run debug\
--The tokenization if successful will be available on "output.txt"

 # Token types
 The lexer recognizes the following token types: